Lois Lane (DC Extended Universe): Encountering Clark Kent

 Nonetheless, the world is forced to learn about Kent when General Zod, an exiled warlord from Kent's destroyed home planet Krypton, discovers his presence on Earth and demands that Earth's citizens hand him over, referring to him by his birthname Kal-El.
 Lois is arrested by the FBI after Woodburn rats her out.
 Kent, wearing a Kryptonian uniform from the ship and hiding his identity, surrenders to the U.S. military knowing that they have Lois in custody.
 He is shackled and placed in an interrogation room with Lane, bonding with her until Hamilton tries to sedate him.
 After Kent convinces Hamilton and Swanwick to trust him, he spends a final moment with Lane before the Kryptonians arrive for him, though Faora-Ul, Zod's top ranking military officer, demands Lane to accompany them.
 Before Kent meets with Zod, he slips Jor-El's key to Lane, who upon using it on a key port in her cell, activates a holographic artificial intelligence modelled after Jor-El.
 The AI aids Lane in escaping and restoring Kent's powers on the ship, also informing her on how to defeat Zod.
 When Lane' escape pod begins to disintegrate in Earth's atmosphere, Kent breaks her out of the pod upon escaping the ship himself and lands her safely before engaging in a fight with Faora and other Kryptonian soldiers outside Smallville.

-Lane informs Kent, now nicknamed "Superman" at her suggestion, and the military on how to send Zod and his troops back to the Phantom Zone when they begin to terraform Earth into Krypton-like conditions.
+Lane informs Kent, now nicknamed "Superman" at her suggestion, and the military on how to send Zod and his troops back to the Phantom Zone when they begin to xenoform Earth into Krypton-like conditions.
 She accompanies Hardy and Hamilton on an air-carrier with the spacecraft that brought Kent to Earth, intending to activate that ship with Jor-El's key and drop it on Zod's mothership.
 However, Faora ambushes the aircraft after Superman destroys the World Engine terraforming the Earth, and Hardy is forced to crash the plane into Zod's ship shortly after Hamilton activates Kent's infant spacecraft when Faora approaches the cockpit, killing everyone aboard except Lane, who jumps out of the plane.
 When a gravitational singularity forms from the collision and pulls Zod's troops and ship back into the Phantom Zone, Superman rescues Lane once again at the risk of being pulled in himself, but pulls her to safety.
 After Lane shares a kiss with him, Kent encounters Zod, who had survived the battle, and engages in a destructive fight with him across Metropolis that results in Superman reluctantly snapping Zod's neck when the latter threatens more civilians.
 Lane comforts Kent, who is distraught at having to kill the last known surviving member of his race.
 In the aftermath of the battle, Kent gets a job at the Planet in order to get closer to action while discreetly maintaining his civilian identity, and Lane welcomes him to the news agency.